Non-profit

 Contact InfluenceWatch with suggested edits or tips for additional profiles.

 FIRM advances a left-of-center political agenda by organizing dozens of smaller advocacy groups.
-It claims to have 45 member organizations in 33 states.
-1
+According to its 2017 annual report, it claimed to have 45 member organizations in 33 states at the time.
+2

 History

 FIRM represents a coalition of several dozen smaller advocacy groups across the country.
-Since its inception, FIRM has called for legal status for effectively all illegal immigrants, and higher levels of legal immigration to the United States.
+Since its inception, FIRM has called for legal status for all illegal immigrants as well as higher levels of legal immigration to the United States.
 The coalition opposes all border security measures, and maintains that the existing security is the border’s most prominent issue.
 More funding, FIRM believes, will lead to more instances of violence between illegal immigrants and border agents.
-4 FIRM believes that low-skilled immigration does not negatively impact workers, and insists that liberal expansion of immigration will improve the economic fortunes of all Americans.
-FIRM has long advocated for a pathway to citizenship for all illegal immigrants.
-With the coalition’s plan in place, illegal immigrants would qualify for entitlement benefits, English classes, workforce training, and access to higher education and housing.
+4 FIRM believes that low-skilled immigration does not negatively impact workers, and insists that an expansion of immigration reforms will improve the American economy.
+FIRM has also advocated for a quicker pathway to citizenship for all illegal immigrants while being able to qualify for financial benefits, workforce training, and access to higher education and housing.
+4

 FIRM proposes that immigration reform “should include measures that will allow the United States to help countries to address the economic, trade, social, and security factors driving high rates of migration.”
-FIRM believes many migrants flee their own countries because of “economic distress” caused by U.S. trade policies, and therefore those countries should be compensated with foreign aid programs.
-5 6
+3 FIRM believes migrants flee their own countries because of “economic distress” caused by U.S. trade policies, and therefore those countries should be compensated with foreign aid programs.
+3 5

-Since Fair Immigration Reform Movement is a subsidiary project of Center for Community Change, its finances are reported through CCC. listed $4,098,260 in expenses incurred on work with “organizations and coalitions of immigrant-led groups throughout the country.
+Fair Immigration Reform Movement (FIRM) was created initially as a project of the Center for Community Change (CCC), with any financial information being reported through CCC.
+In 2016, the organization listed $4,098,260 in expenses incurred on work with “organizations and coalitions of immigrant-led groups throughout the country.
 On [sic] campaigns to defend the Dreamers, and to shape the debate around the human impact of immigration policies.”
-7
+6

 Activism

-Rep. Devin Nunes, a Republican from California who was in favor of immigration reform, said at the time, “they [the advocates] killed reform.
+Rep. Devin Nunes (R-CA) stated in response “they [the advocates] killed reform.
 It’s over.
 It’s dead.
 They killed it.
 I begged them not to do crazy things, and they decided to be crazy.
 Now it’s dead.
 That’s what they get.
 It’s stupid.
-Why target the people who actually want to do reform?”13
+Why target the people who actually want to do reform?”11

 References